 Shadow has a forever home here on the ranch.

-This guy...I was walking down our long driveway one summer day.
+This guy...Karen was walking down the long driveway one summer day.

-Along the way I heard a high pitched distress call from a kitten.
+Along the way she heard a high pitched distress call from a kitten.

 It turned out to be Owie sounding the alarm.